matchamoon/tsubasa/README.md

 Tsubasa was created as a proof-of-concept for a ffmpeg-wasm implementation.

 - ✅ Allows transcoding to a size limit (for services with a file size upload limit)
-- ✅ Prioritizes visual quality/bitrate, by allowing resolution to change
+- ✅ Allows scaling resolution, to preserve video quality/bitrate
-- ✅ Prioritizes audio quality
+- ✅ Preserves audio quality
 - ✅ Runs locally on your device

 ## Development